 Brown-Forman (NYS: BF.B)

-CEO William Carey has been at the job since 1997.
+CEO William Carey has been at the job ever since 1997.
 He's also the co-founder of the Polish distiller that bears his name (Carey Agri).

 Vodka has been around since the ninth century and isn't particularly susceptible to technological disruption.